 Staff turnover is a significant challenge in the restaurant industry, bringing with it a myriad of costs that extend far beyond the immediate expenses of hiring new employees.
 Here’s a closer look at why staff turnover can be so costly:

-- Labor Shortages and Rising Costs: The current labor market is marked by severe shortages, making it increasingly difficult and expensive to find and retain qualified employees.
-As talent competition intensifies, the financial burden of replacing lost staff members continues to escalate.
+- Labor Shortages and Rising Costs: The current labor market is facing severe shortages, making it harder and more expensive to find and retain qualified staff.
+As competition for talent grows, replacing lost employees becomes increasingly costly, raising the labor cost percentage in your overall restaurant expenses.

 - Training New Employees: Training new hires is a resource-intensive process.
 It often requires experienced staff to take time away from their regular duties to provide training, which effectively doubles the cost.
 This not only strains the existing workforce but also disrupts kitchen operations, leading to inefficiencies and potential declines in service quality.